nxp-imx/ethos-u-vela/SUPPORTED_OPS.md

 - SAME padding: OFM dimensions must equal IFM dimensions multiplied by stride
 - VALID padding: OFM dimensions must equal IFM dimensions multiplied by stride,
         minus difference between kernel size and stride

+### TFLite UNIDIRECTIONAL_SEQUENCE_LSTM Constraints

+This is a list of constraints that the UNIDIRECTIONAL_SEQUENCE_LSTM operator must satisfy in order to be scheduled on the NPU.

+- IFM must be int8 or int16
+- IFM and OFM data types must match
+- IFM and OFM must have 3D shape
+- Must have 24 input tensors
+- Must have 5 intermediate tensors
+- State tensors must be variable
+- Must not use CIFG
+- Must not use Peephole
+- Must not use Projection
+- Must not use Normalisation
+- All input and recurrent weights must be available